pcroch/bonus_malus/README.md

 **How to fetch**

-      1 * launch the rails server with the following command:
+      1 * launch and install the rails server with the following command: yarn install && bundle install
+            rails db:migrate
             rails s

       2 * Execute the following command with the desire params: